jkobell/INF656GVA_Contact_Directory_CRUD/README.md

 - express-validator

 ### Features
-- CRUD operations
+- CRUD operations.
-- Client validation for empty form fields
+- Client validation for empty form fields.
-- Server validation middleware includes types, empty, sanitation
+- Server validation middleware includes types, empty, sanitation.
-- No CDNs required
+- No CDNs required.
-- Uses flex and css only for styling
+- Uses flex and css only for styling.
 - Content Security Policy compliant as no inline styles or inline event listeners are implemented.

 ### Use